-DRAAIHOEK LODGE – UNIQUE BEACH AND BUSH LIVING EXPERIENCE ON THE CAPE WEST COAST WILDFLOWERS ROUTE
+DRAAIHOEK LODGE – UNIQUE BEACH AND BUSH LIVING EXPERIENCE

 There is a sense of unexplainable excitement that I feel when I think about packing my bags and driving to a small secluded town or village.
 I have visited many small towns and villages around South Africa majority of which are around the Western Cape and I still haven’t figured out exactly what draws me to them.
 Could it be my love for local delicious traditional food?
 Could it be the warm hospitality?
 I wonder if it could be the rich history that locals always eager to share with me?
 The unspoiled landscapes, vegetation, beaches, and free-roaming wild animals?
 Or could it simply be my way of escaping the busy city buzz to recharge and connect with my inner self?

 I honestly think it’s all of the above – If you ask me which Western Cape small town or village I like the most, I wouldn’t be able to answer because each one offers different things and caters to different markets.
 I visit each town or village depending on my mood and what I am looking for when I leave my home.